nautobot/nautobot/nautobot/docs/development/getting-started.md

                       capablility).
-  check-migrations    Check for missing migrations. check-schema        Render the REST API schema and check for problems. cli                 Launch a bash shell inside the running Nautobot container. createsuperuser     Create a new Nautobot superuser account (default: "admin"), will prompt for password. debug               Start Nautobot and its dependencies in debug mode. destroy             Destroy all containers and volumes.
+  check-migrations    Check for missing migrations. check-schema        Render the REST API schema and check for problems. cli                 Launch a bash shell inside the running Nautobot (or other) Docker container. createsuperuser     Create a new Nautobot superuser account (default: "admin"), will prompt for password. debug               Start Nautobot and its dependencies in debug mode. destroy             Destroy all containers and volumes.